 5. Stay cheap

 Do you really need to spend that money getting drunk on Saturday nights?
 How about inviting your friends over and buy a much cheaper brandy instead?
-After all, hangover is all the same the morning after.
+After all, the hangover is, all the same, the morning after.

-Do you really need that shoes?
+Do you really need those shoes?
 How about you try to remember that you have 5 more pairs of shoes that only needs some cleaning up to do.

 Do you really need this?
 Do you really need that?
 If you don’t have the money, don’t buy it.
 Evaluate your needs and wants, my friends.
 And always think thrice.